 As a perfectionist and over-thinker, I tend to complicate things, especially in my writing process.
 I often regret it.
 It’s supposedly simple, why complicate?

-Damon helped me realize the efficiency of simplicity — streamline the process, find an easier method, and create a simpler system especially when working on a load of tasks, which when not simplified can either slow or stress us.
+Damon helped me realize the power of simplicity — streamline the process, find an easier method, and create a simpler system especially when working on a load of tasks, which when not simplified can either slow or stress us.

-Simplifying the system, also, allows us to expedite the task, accomplish more things, and gain more control of the process.
+Simplifying the system can also allow us to expedite the task, accomplish more things, and gain more control of the process.
 When I started practicing this approach, I’ve become more efficient.
 I stop rushing when there’s a new task.
-Instead, I pause for a while and think a faster method of finishing it — faster, yet right (but not overthinking).
+Instead, I pause for a while and think of a faster method — faster, yet right (but not overthinking).

 4. Be proactive